Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: Analysis

+This observation is aligned with the literature on noisy supervision, which shows that over-parametrized models learn simple patterns in the early stages of training and then memorize noise~\cite{arpit2017closer}.
 On the other hand, it is also known that early stopping is not sufficient under labeling noise~\cite{ishida2020flooding}.
-We confirmed that the model trained \textit{without} partial supervision generated summaries that were less consistent with the source reviews (Table~\ref{tab:main}) and contained more hallucinations as described more in \S\ref{sub:qualitative}.
+We observed that \napafont{Napa}\wine \textit{without} Partial Supervision generated summaries that were less consistent with the source reviews (Table~\ref{tab:main}) and contained more hallucinations, as described in Appendix.
+The results support the importance of Partial Supervision for improving the robustness of the stylized opinion summarization model in non-parallel training.

-\subsection{Pre-Training with Self-supervision}
+\subsection{Pre-training with Self-supervision}